GuansongPang/ADRepository-Anomaly-detection-datasets/Readme.md

 # Anomaly Detection Datasets

-In this respository, we provide a continuously updated collection of popular real-world datasets used for anomaly detection in the literature.
+In this repository, we provide a continuously updated collection of popular real-world datasets used for anomaly detection in the literature.
 Some of the datasets are converted from imbalanced classification datasets, while the others contain real anomalies.

 ## Numerical Datasets